Prelude to War: Significance

-The US Army used Prelude to War as a training film for indoctrinating soldiers before its release in theaters.
+The US Army used Prelude to War as a training film for soldiers before its release in theaters.
 Prior to deployment, all US soldiers had to view the film.
 The goal in showing it to the general public was to unify the country and to encourage all to their part in the war effort.
 The films produced by Capra inspired society to mobilize as a nation and rally around their country, their troops, and their president.

-Despite it initial purpose as a training film, OWI Director Elmer Davis and President Franklin D. Roosevelt were so satisfied with it that it was released theatrically to the general public.
+Despite its initial purpose as a training film, OWI Director Elmer Davis and President Franklin D. Roosevelt were so satisfied with it that it was released theatrically to the general public.
 The film series was a useful tool in motivating the public and boosted support for the war.
-It was so well perceived that on March 4, 1943, the Academy of Motion Picture Arts and Sciences awarded an Academy Award to Capra for Prelude to War as the best documentary film of 1942, an illustration of how the government and the military successfully and cohesively relayed their message of national unity to the American people through popular culture.
+It was so well perceived that on March 4, 1943, the Academy of Motion Picture Arts and Sciences awarded an Academy Award to Capra for Prelude to War as the best documentary film of 1942 (The picture was released to the public in 1943, but previously screened to soldiers since 30 October 1942), an illustration of how the government and the military successfully and cohesively relayed their message of national unity to the American people through popular culture.